inpsyde/modularity/docs/Application-flow.md

 ### Single-phase VS two-phases bootstrapping

 It must be noted that **`Package::boot()`**, before proceeding with the "boot" phase, will execute the "build" phase if it hasn't been executed yet.
-In other words, it is not always necessary to explicitly call `Package::build()`, and many times calling `Package::build()` will suffice.
+In other words, it is not always necessary to explicitly call `Package::build()`, and many times calling `Package::boot()` will suffice.

 The following two code snippets are equivalent: